 The reward can be very simple, like having a night with friends, going to your favorite place to eat, or doing something on your bucket list.
 Either way, make it fun, so you’re motivated again to keep going!

 If you have continuous goals, like working out 3x per week, you can reward yourself periodically.
 For example: after a month of sticking to the goal, you’ll take a day off work to go to the spa.
 After 2 months, you’ll have dinner at your favorite place.
 After 6 months, you’ll go on a day trip to a place you’ve always wanted to go to, and so on.

 One thing that you NEED to do, is to remind yourself of your goals ALL THE TIME.
 I’m the person that forgets goals on a regular basis, so that’s why I am telling you this right now.
 I mean, remembering your resolutions seems like the first step.

-First thing first: write your resolutions goals.
-This way you will be more likely to remember them.
+First thing first: write your resolutions and goals.
+This way, you will be more likely to remember them.

 Also, think about your why.
 Why do I want to achieve these resolutions?
 Write it down next to your resolutions.